arjunguha/compsci220-scala/website/hw/clocks/index.md

 and several functions over `AlarmClock`.
 Finally, you will develop functions to draw `AlarmClock`s using a simple [graphics] graphics library.

-We've broken the assignment into several parts.
-You may submit each part to the grading system to be tested independently.
-Since this is the first assignment, you can re-submit up to *twenty times* before the due date.
-We will not be this lenient for future assignments.

 Setup
 -----